nrkno/dotnetskolen/README_EN.md

 #### 📍 Alternative starting points

 This workshop covers a variety of topics, and completing all the steps may take some time.
-Fortunately, example solutions are available for each step, allowing you to start at any point by checking out the branch with the solution for the previous step and continuing from there.
-Read more about how to [clone this repo](https://github.com/nrkno/dotnetskolen/blob/main/docs/detaljer-opspett.md#-lokalt-opspett-av-koden-valgfritt) and [check out the solution suggestions](#see-solution-suggestions).
+Fortunately, solution suggestions are available for each step, allowing you to start at any point by checking out the branch with the solution for the previous step and continuing from there.
+Read more about how to [clone this repo](https://github.com/nrkno/dotnetskolen/blob/main/docs/detaljer-oppsett.md#-lokalt-oppsett-av-koden-valgfritt) and [check out the solution suggestions](#see-solution-suggestions).

 Below are some recommended alternative starting points, depending on which topics you want to explore further.